Gabbyton/CEMENTO/docs/_sources/about.rst.txt

 Cite this work!
 ===============

 Please make sure to cite us when you use our software for your publications.
 We are a team of researchers building tools for fellow researchers and we appreciate the support.
-Cite as using:
+Cite us through the following:

 .. tab-set::